The short answer is - yes, you can!

 There’s an exception, though.
 In case when the distance of your flight is 3500 kilometres or more and you reach your destination with a delay between 3 - 4 hours, you are entitled to compensation of €300.

 Remember - you don’t have to accept coupons or vouchers, unless you want them not money.
+Even when it's something out of the airline's control.
+Even if your flight is cancelled due to extraordinary circumstances.

 Was your flight with Air France or, for example, American Airlines?